JuanesLamilla/cuba_landcover_class/README.md

 ### Model Setup

 All models were trained using the same 75/25 train-test split.
-Each of the 6 land cover classes had 10,000 samples total.
+Each of the 6 land cover classes were randomly sampled for 10,000 samples (60,000 total).
 The input data was the 8 30-meter resolution bands of the Landsat 8 imagery.
-Landsat imagery was preprocessed to remove clouds, and median values were taken over a year to reduce noise.
+Landsat imagery was stitched together to create mosaic covering the whole of Cuba.
+Preprocessing then included removing clouds and getting the median values over a year to reduce noise.

 Architecture for the **neural network** can be seen below ([Neural Network Structure](#neural-network-structure)).